Yes, you can do lots of things to improve your singing voice. But, practicing vocal warm up exercises certainly comes near the top of the list.

 Take care of Your Voice – 5 Vocal Warm Up Exercises Which Actually Work

-1. Make Use Of Your Speaking Voice
+1. Don’t Just Talk With Your Speaking Voice

-Expand scales in half steps making a conscious effort to speak the words as normally as possible.
+Then, expand scales in half steps.
+Make a conscious effort to speak the words as normally as possible.

 2. Engage In Humming the Musical Scale